Title: Hollywood's Ballyhoo Boys and Girls: Movie Promotional Strategies of the Studio-Era

 Supervisor: Dana Polan

-In England, I worked for several years in the entertainment industry as a Project Coordinator before moving to the US and obtaining degrees in American literature and film from UC Irvine, Fordham, and NYU.
+In England, I worked for several years in the entertainment industry before moving to the US and obtaining degrees in American literature and film from UC Irvine, Fordham, and NYU.

 I have taught undergraduate courses at NYU, Seton Hall, and Brooklyn College.
 While I enjoy teaching a wide range of film classes, I am most interested in designing courses that address media industry branding.
 These courses concentrate on the distinctive aesthetics, narratives, and business practices of a singular contemporary media corporation such as Disney, HBO, the BBC...etc.